dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-16-Pseudo labeling.md

 But how this can be?
 Wouldn't the unlabeled data provide some kind of a problem?

-For unlabeled data we call them pseudo-labels we pick up the class which has the maximum predicted probability.
+For unlabeled data, we call pseudo-labels the class we pick up which has the maximum predicted probability.

 This is in effect equivalent to entropy regularization.